Megha849/HygieiaDocs/pages/hygieia/API/api.md

 		auth.expirationTime=[JWT expiration time in milliseconds]
-		auth.secret=[Secret Key used to validate the JWT tokens] auth.authenticationProviders=[Authentication types you would like to enable, defaults to STANDARD, ex: STANDARD,LDAP] auth.ldapServerUrl=[LDAP Server Url, including port of your LDAP server] auth.ldapUserDnPattern=[LDAP User Dn Pattern, where the username is replaced with '{0}']
+		auth.secret=[Secret Key used to validate the JWT tokens] auth.authenticationProviders=[Authentication types you would like to enable, defaults to STANDARD, ex: STANDARD,LDAP] auth.ldapServerUrl=[LDAP Server URL, including port of your LDAP server] auth.ldapUserDnPattern=[LDAP User Dn Pattern, where the username is replaced with '{0}']

-		# LDAP Server Url, including port of your LDAP server
+		# LDAP Server URL, including port of your LDAP server
 		auth.ldapServerUrl=[ldap://company.com:389]

-		# If using standard ldap
+		# If using standard LDAP
 		# LDAP User Dn Pattern, where the username is replaced with '{0}'
 		auth.ldapUserDnPattern=[uid={0},OU=Users,dc=your,dc=company,dc=com]